 Influences: The Who, Jefferson Airplane, The Runaways, Carole King, David Bowie, New York Dolls

-Sounds like: 50 years of rock and roll in a single package ...someplace between The B-52s and Siouxie Sioux
+Sounds like: 60 years of rock and roll in a neat package ...someplace between The B-52s and Siouxie Sioux

 Katye Kellye (Kah-cha Kell-ee) is very, very tired of Autocorrect trying to change her name.
-Her band, The Interruption, until recently was composed of amazing studio professionals who have worked with bands you've actually heard of.
-Ms. Kellye has now put together a band with musicians who need to be heard from.
+Her band, The Interruption, lives to entertain.

 Ms. Kellye writes incisive, pointed, bad-assed songs of experience that are probably not about you.
 (Although if you think they are, maybe you need to think about why that might be.)